wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

 ##### 15 Offence for licensed dealer to carry on business following revocation of his licence

-*   (1) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who, being a person whose dealer's licence has been revoked under [section 9][12],---
+*   (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who, being a person whose dealer's licence has been revoked under [section 9][12],---

     *   (a) sells by way of business; or